 Feeling disconnected from any sense of a higher power or God.

-If you are experiencing any of the above, you do not have to be stuck living this way.
+If you are experiencing any of the above, you don't have to be stuck living this way.
 There are many tools and strategies that can help you feel better.
-Some of them involve doing some in-office or online counseling, but others can be learned and taken home with you.
-Please check out the "Tools" page for some strategies you can incorporate into your life.
-Of course, if you are feeling suicidal or have no energy, please see your Primary Care Physician to rule out any kind of medical problem, or see a Psychiatrist to be evaluated for a possible prescription for an anti-depressant.
+Some of them involve doing some in-office or online counseling, but others can be learned and you can practice them at home.
+If you are feeling suicidal or have no energy, please see your Primary Care Physician to rule out any kind of medical problem, or see a Psychiatrist to be evaluated for a possible prescription for an anti-depressant.

 You deserve to feel better, and I would love to help you conquer the depression you've been experiencing.
 To schedule an appointment, please call me at 480-603-5360 or use the form below.